-1. Authority.
-Under 17 U.S.C. § 504(c), a Plaintiff may obtain statutory damages in lieu of actual damages and profits.
+Under 17 U.S.C. § 504(c), a plaintiff may obtain statutory damages in lieu of actual damages and profits.
 Even though the statute suggests that statutory damages are awarded by the court, the Seventh Amendment requires that the determination, including the amount of such award, be made by the jury.
 See Feltner v.
-Columbia Pictures Television, Inc., 523 U.S. 340, 353, 118 S.Ct.
-1279, 1287, 140 L.Ed.
+Columbia Pictures Television, Inc., 523 U.S. 340, 353, 118 S. Ct.
+1279, 1287, 140 L. Ed.
 2d.
 438, 353 (1998).
 The jury should be provided with a special interrogatory form in order to report its findings on the issue of statutory damages.
+The minimum for statutory damages is not less than

+1. \$750 per work the defendant has infringed, unless the infringement was innocent, in which case the minimum statutory damages award is \$200.
+17 U.S.C. § 504 (c).
+See note 7 below regarding the minimum award for innocent infringement.

-The minimum for statutory damages is \$750 per work infringed and the maximum is \$30,000 per work infringed.
-17 U.S.C. § 504(c)(1).
-Because statutory damages serve both compensatory and punitive purposes, Plaintiff can recover statutory damages whether or not there is evidence of any actual damage suffered by Plaintiff or any profits reaped by the Defendant.
-See.
-F.W.
+Because statutory damages serve both compensatory and punitive purposes, plaintiff can recover statutory damages whether or not there is evidence of any actual damage suffered by plaintiff or any profits reaped by the defendant.
+See F.W.
 Woolworth Co. v.
-Contemporary Arts, Inc., 344 U.S. 228, 233, 73 S.Ct.
-222, 225, 97 L.Ed.
+Contemporary Arts, Inc., 344 U.S. 228, 233, 73 S. Ct.
+222, 225, 97 L. Ed.
 2d.
-281 (1952) ("Even for uninjurious and unprofitable invasions of copyright the court may, if it deems just, impose a liability within statutory limits to sanction and vindicate the statutory policy" of discouraging infringement.
+281 (1952) ("Even for uninjurious and unprofitable invasions of copyright the court may, if it deems just, impose a liability within statutory limits to sanction and vindicate the statutory policy" of discouraging infringement.).